(Last Updated On: 26/04/2020)

 The sound from the internal speaker is unexciting (worse than my laptop) but that shouldn’t matter much, because who wants audio coming from the projector anyway?
 It gives great sound through our Bose Mini II Soundlink bluetooth speaker placed under the screen, though of course now there is a significant lip-sync lag.
 Fortunately VLC media player downloaded from Aptoid (see below) has a fix for this called Audio Delay.
 Unfortunately it doesn’t seem to work.
 I’m assuming I am missing something here but so far after an hour of trying on several occasions, I can’t fix the lip-synch problem through VLC nor find any way of fixing lip synch through the GV1’s native media player either.
-So now we use the projector playing the audio through its internal speaker.
+So now we use the projector playing the audio through its internal speaker, which is pretty disappointing.

 Unlike most home or office projectors, it has a camera tripod mount rather than the more common teeny weeny bolts.
 This is a great idea, and simple to use.
 The picture is adjustable for upside down mounting.

 Operating System and Ease of Use